 How to Avoid Feeling Guilty About Your Food Choices

 Bam!
 You’re reading this article.
 You are aware!
 It’s a critical first step.

 I mention this next not because self-compassion alone will help you avoid emotional restriction, but because learning not to feel guilty about food choices when you’ve been training yourself to do this for years is challenging.

 Make no mistake, you can do it!
 But chances are, some guilt is going to slip in there now and then.
 Above all, be kind to yourself when this happens.
 Anyone who had been brought up in a culture obsessed with eating perfectly would struggle with this.
 So if some guilty thoughts creep in, just say, “Ok, that happened, but it’s understandable, and I’m moving on.”

 A lot of the time we feel guilty about foods that are going to make or keep us “fat”.
 These are foods that may be high in calories, high in fat, high in carbs, or high in sugar (which is also a carb, but is demonized enough on its own to make this list).

 Ask yourself: why do I fear being fat?
 The reason, for most of us boils down to one of two things:

 - We are taught that thinness is more aesthetically pleasing.

 - We are taught that fatness is unhealthy.

-The way to counter (a) is to expose yourself to a more diverse set of bodies on a regular basis (instructions are here).
+One way to begin to counter (a) is to expose yourself to a more diverse set of bodies on a regular basis (instructions are here).